 CFA® Exam II Pass Rates

-For CFA® Level II, the most recent CFA® exam pass rates were between 40% and 42%.
-This is a few points lower than the historical passing percentage rate of 46%.
+For CFA® Level II, the most recent CFA® exam pass rate was 48%.
+This is actually higher than the historical passing percentage rate of 45%.
 The vignette-style of questions found on the CFA® Level II is different than typical exam questions, which makes this level particularly tricky.

 CFA® Exam III Pass Rates

-For CFA® Level III’s most current passing rate comes in at 48%.
-Over the past 59 years that CFA® Charterholders have been taking the exam, the pass rate has averaged 56%.
+For CFA® Level III’s most current passing rate, it comes in at 48%.
+Over the past 59 years that CFA® Charterholders have been taking the exam, the pass rate has averaged 52%.

 CFA® candidates often ask why the CFA® Level III pass rates are so much higher than levels one and two.
 This is in part because CFA® candidates who sit for the Level III exam know the importance of a study plan and are committed to doing what it takes to pass.